 Henry Boote, BSI Musical Director, did his usual yeoman’s work by preparing an extremely clever medley celebrating Michael Whelan’s tenure as Wiggins.
 He also accompanied Donny Zaldin’s musical quiz.

-Francine Kitts led the assembled to “"Stand with me here upon the terrace” to honor members who had passed during the previous year.
+Marsha Pollak, taking over from Francine Kitts, led the assembled to “Stand with me here upon the terrace” to honor members who had passed during the previous year.

 The Yale Club, New York